Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 3. Canvas vs Page

-OneNote.
-Infinite canvas: type, draw, paste, audio-record anywhere on the page.
-No structural constraints.
-Microsoft Work Trend Index 2024 reported that hybrid workers favor whiteboard-style surfaces for meeting capture, which lines up with OneNote's free-canvas model.
+OneNote's core advantage is the infinite canvas.
+You can type, draw, paste images, and record audio anywhere on the page instead of following a strict top-to-bottom document.
+That matches lecture notes, diagram-heavy meetings, and whiteboard-style capture.
+Microsoft Work Trend Index 2024 also reported that hybrid workers favor whiteboard-style surfaces for meeting capture, which fits OneNote's model.

 4. Apple Pencil and Inking